ewanbrinkman/sfu-course-api-wrapper/README.md

     ```sh
     npm run build
     ```
 5. Go to the directory of your own project.
-Then, install `sfu-api-wrapper` in your own project.
+Then, install `sfu-api-wrapper` in your own project as shown below.
+The path is the where the `sfu-api-folder` is located, **NOT** the location of the `lib` folder created by `npm run build` in step 4 above.
     ```sh
     npm install /path/to/local/sfu-api-wrapper/installed/package
     ```